codemistic/Non-Code/DevOps Resources/Docker-basics/basics-of-docker.md

 If you lookup docker on google it reads:
  *Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.*
-That’s a lot to digest, right?
+That’s a lot to digest, right ?
 How about a bit of history on why it’s needed?

 Previously, there was only one system.
 Anybody who wanted to use it had to travel to that particular location and use it, while others had to wait.
 Clearly, this was inefficient.
 This led to the introduction of ***"virtualization"***.